Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Introduction

-\item The design of \toolname, a benchmark that quantifies performance variability in \mves (\Cref{sec:design}).
+\item We design \toolname, a benchmark that quantifies performance variability in \mves (\Cref{sec:design}).
 To this end, we propose a novel performance variability metric, and define a benchmarking approach to produce it experimentally.
-Our benchmark

-supports common deployment-environments for \mves offered as a service, in particular, both cloud-based and self-hosted.
+Our benchmark supports common deployment-environments for \mves offered as a service, in particular, both cloud-based and self-hosted.
 Our benchmark is the first to quantify performance variability in \mves.